 Companies who have embraced digital transformation will use spend analysis software, either as a standalone application or, more commonly, as part of a comprehensive eProcurement solution such as PurchaseControl.
 This system may be your primary financial data management application, or connected to other software systems such as your office suite, accounting software, and enterprise resource planning (ERP) applications.

-By centralising data management and eliminating time consuming and outdated methods of data analysis, modern procurement spend analysis gives you the big picture and the “nitty-gritty” of both direct and indirect spend, all while helping you identify patterns and problems you can leverage or correct, respectively, to help your business thrive.
+By centralizing data management and eliminating time consuming and outdated methods of data analysis, modern procurement spend analysis gives you the big picture and the “nitty-gritty” of both direct and indirect spend, all while helping you identify patterns and problems you can leverage or correct, respectively, to help your business thrive.

-“Because it requires clean and complete data to ensure accurate insights, spend analysis gives procurement teams an opportunity not just to analyse the data they have, but to create an environment where data management and spend management are mutually supported.”
+“Because it requires clean and complete data to ensure accurate insights, spend analysis gives procurement teams an opportunity not just to analyze the data they have, but to create an environment where data management and spend management are mutually supported.”

 Benefits of Spend Analysis